If you remember nothing else:

 Claude said “done.”
 I checked the files.
 Steps 4, 7, and 11 were not there.
 Not partially done.
 Not attempted and failed.
 Just absent, as if Claude had never read them.

 This happened three times before I decided to fix it.
+Three times.
+That is the part that bothers me looking back, because the failure looked the same every time and I still kept assuming each instance was a one-off.
 The fix took a weekend, produced 6 bugs, required 15 regression tests, and resulted in a system that has not missed a step since.
 Here is the whole story.

 Claude Code’s plan mode is brilliant for planning.
 You enter plan mode, Claude explores your codebase, asks questions, and produces a detailed numbered plan with file paths, specific changes, and verification steps.
-The planning quality is genuinely impressive.
+What I love about this is the way it forces specificity early, so by the time you click into execution you already know which files matter.

 Execution is where it falls apart.